Zero Depreciation Car Insurance

 Claim Settlement with Zero-Depreciation Car Insurance

-However, if you already have zero depreciation car insurance, you are not required to pay anything to the insurer.
+However, if you have zero depreciation car insurance, you are not required to pay anything to the insurer.
 As a result, you will receive the full claim amount without deducting the depreciation sustained by your car.
+However, you should note that while filing a zero depreciation claim, you will lose your No Claim Bonus (NCB), unless you have the NCB protector add-on cover.

 Zero Depreciation Car Insurance FAQs